donmccaughey/cleantree/README.md

 cleantree
 =========

-Remove extraneous files from a directory tree.
+Remove extraneous files and directories from a directory tree.

-`cleantree` walks a directory tree starting from a _root directory_ and removes all files **not** on a list of _files to keep_.
+`cleantree` walks a directory tree starting from a _root directory_ and removes all files and directories **not** on a list of _paths to keep_.

     Usage: cleantree [OPTIONS]...
-ROOT_DIR FILE_TO_KEEP...
+ROOT_DIR PATH_TO_KEEP...
-    Remove unexpected files from a directory tree.
+    Remove unexpected files and directories from a directory tree.

       -h, --help          display this help message and exit -V, --version       display the version number and exit